Aggressive Cyclone l StarCraft 2: Legacy of the Void Ladder l Crank – StarCraft eSports

 Starcraft Units – Thor

 The Thor project was kept secret from the start.
-Agents of the Umojan Protectorate were the first to unearth clues that the was feverishly completing a new type of superweapon.
+Agents of the Umojan Protectorate were the first to unearth clues that the League was feverishly completing a new type of superweapon.
 Rumors of the hermetic sealing off of the gigantic Simonson Munitions Works on the planet Korhal IV by League forces first piqued the interest of the Umojans.

 Starcraft Missions – Path of Ascension